sharpkathy123/marbling-studio/README.md

 # marbling-studio
-Digital simulation of paint marbling to transfer to paper
+Digital simulation of paint marbling to transfer to paper created with Gemini AI February 18, 2026